nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Marking appointments : `mark`

+Done with an appointment?
-Marks an appointment as completed.
+You can mark an appointment as completed with `mark`.

 Format: `mark INDEX`